 Another affordable deal would be Belong’s Standard Plus plan.
 Also giving you a speed of 50/20Mbps but for a much lower price point, this plan keeps it simple and no fuss.
 Good news is, on a 12-month contract, you even get a free Wi-Fi modem and zero standard activation fees – not to mention, you also get free mobile credit on top of that as well!

-Now if what you need is a super-charged connection, then Mate Communicate’s Soul Mates plan would be great pick at NBN100 speed tier, with typical evening speeds of 80Mbps.
-For less than a hundred dollars, you get a sweet deal that comes with zero setup fees, uncapped unlimited data, and no plan change fees, which allows you to change it up at no extra additional cost.
+Now if what you need is a super-charged connection, then Tangerine’s XXL Speed Boost plan would be a great pick at NBN100 speed tier, with typical evening speeds of 83Mbps.
+For less than eighty dollars, you get a sweet deal that comes with zero setup fees, uncapped unlimited data, and no plan change fees, which allows you to change it up at no extra additional cost.

 Want to know more?
 Compare these plans and costs on the table below: